raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

   }
 ```

 + Then, on a different page of your website, add the class to some elements there.
-I'm going to add it to the `section` elements on the Food page of my website, like this: `<section class="stylishBox">`
+I'm going to add it to the `section` elements on the Food page of my website, like this: `<section class="stylishBox">`.

-It looks great, but my sections are all squashed together.
+It looks great, but now my sections are all squashed together.

 ![Nice looking sections squashed together](images/squashedSections.png)

 You can apply as many CSS classes to an element as you like.
 Just write the names of all the classes you want to use inside the `class` attribute (remember, without the dot!), separating them with spaces.

 + Let's make another CSS class to give the sections some margin and padding.
-In `styles.css`, create the following CSS class:
+In the `styles.css` file, create the following CSS class:

 ```css
   .someSpacing {